 - Climate change is a present day threat to Canadians, not a distant probability.
 The reality is we are already seeing the extreme effects, from an intense wildfire season throughout the country, to scorching heat waves in the West, to the severe flooding that British Columbia is currently grappling with.

-- Canada’s economy needs to decarbonize fast, given how much of our activities contribute to climate change
+- Canada’s economy needs to decarbonize fast, i.e. move from economic activities that contribute to climate change to non-polluting ones;

-- If we successfully tackle climate change, oil and gas will soon be energy sources of the past, as the historically pro-oil International Energy Agency recently confirmed.
+- If we successfully tackle climate change, oil and gas will soon be energy sources of the past, as the historically pro-oil International Energy Agency confirmed;

-- Inequalities are at an all time high, and Indigenous, racialized, disabled and low-income communities have suffered the most from the COVID19 pandemic.
+- Inequalities are at an all time high; Indigenous, racialized, disabled and low-income communities have suffered the most from the COVID19 pandemic.

-These truths all point to one direction: Canada needs to rapidly come up with a transition plan to phase out fossil fuel production without compromising on prosperity and community wellness.
+These truths all point to one direction: those sitting in Parliament need to rapidly develop a transition plan to phase out fossil fuel production without compromising on prosperity and community wellness.
 This is the motivation behind the idea of a just transition.

 So, why do we need a just transition?
 What does it really mean?
 What should Canada do to achieve this transition?

 While the phrase ‘just transition’ is the one used by the government, many prefer to go beyond this buzzword and instead focus on what matters; a fair, gradual, planned, and supported transition for workers and communities that rely on the fossil fuel sector.

 Canadians need a strategy to reduce their emissions, which means phasing out fossil fuels and other polluting industries.
 But it’s not fair to close down industries without a plan for the people who will be directly impacted.
 That’s where a transition strategy comes in – the acknowledgment that nobody should be left behind.

 This transition requires a national strategy that simultaneously addresses:

 - the need for national and regional industrial planning to deeply decarbonize the economy,